ibm-cloud-docs/account/trustedprofile-create.md

     {: tip}

    1. Add conditions based on your IdP data to define how and when federated users can apply the profile.
     * By clicking **Add a condition**, you can define multiple conditions.
 Federated users must meet all the conditions to be included in the trusted profile.
+For more information about the fields that are used to create conditions, see [IAM condition properties](/docs/account?topic=account-iam-condition-properties).
     * Click **View identity provider (IdP) data** to search attribute names and values in your own personal data from your IdP.
 For more information, see [Using IdP data to build trusted profiles](/docs/account?topic=account-idp-integration#trusted-profiles-idp-data).
    1. Define the session duration for how long a user can apply the profile before they must reauthenticate, and click **Continue**.
 1. (Optional) Create access policy.